kamarkaka/home-server/gotify/README.md

-Gotify allows an application to push messages through its REST API and a client (mobile app/webUI) can receive the notification. iGotify makes it work for iPhone.
+Gotify allows an application to push messages through its REST API and a client (mobile app/webUI) can receive the notification.

+iGotify makes it work for iPhone.

+- `GOTITY_CLIENT_TOKENS` and `SECNTFY_TOKENS` can be ';' separated.
+- When setting up nginx proxy manager, don't check the boxes which say "HTTP/2 Support" and "HSTS enabled".

 ntfy does the same thing, but I failed to get notification working on iPhones.
 It's my fault.